- August 13, 2018

 - Children should always wear an approved bike helmet that is properly fitted and secured.

 - Children should know the rules of the road.
 Bikes should be ridden on the right side of the road with traffic and should come to a total stop before going across the street.
 The bike should be carefully walked across the street in a designated crosswalk.
+If you or someone you know has been involved in a motorcycle accident, it’s important to consult a motorcycle accident lawyer to understand your legal rights and options.

 - Be careful about drivers opening doors and changing lanes without warning.